Travel

 38-40 Carrer Sepúlveda, El Raval

-One of the most exciting openings of 2017 so far comes from Albert Adrià, who added Enigma to his family of Barcelona restaurants.
+One of the most exciting recent openings comes from Albert Adrià, who added Enigma to his family of Barcelona restaurants.
 In some ways a play off of the Adrià brothers former famed Catalonia spot, El Bulli, Enigma serves an inventive, curious cuisine via an ever-changing tasting menu.
 Dining here is meant to be an experience, and as the name hints, to have a bit of a mysterious appeal: After booking (well in advance), you're sent an access code, which you type into the keypad at Enigma's nondescript entrance.
 The interior—a futuristic, multiple-room space that appears to be fashioned out of some combination of ice, clouds, and waterfalls—is divided by course.
 You'll end up sampling about forty small plates in the span of three or so hours, generally only finding out what's on the menu after you've eaten it.
 This isn't an easy place for dietary restrictions, but it's a worthy gastronomic adventure if you can swing it.

-Restaurant Coure
+Coure

 20 Pasaje Marimon, Sarrià-Sant Gervasi